gdbroman/broman.blog/_posts/2020/2020-08-13-on-being-employable.md

 permalink: on-being-employable
 ---

 What is it?
-And why does it sometimes feel so detrimental to the soul and orthogonal to being human?
+And why does it sometimes feel so detrimental to the soul?
+So orthogonal to being human?

 Well how couldn’t it?
 Putting on a fake smile for the interview, talking about your love for this and that void-of-meaning corporate buzzword.
 Claiming a natural inclination for teamwork and office socializing, even though both you and the interviewer know you’re an eremite wanting to be left alone if there ever was one.